avine/bem-flex-grid/README.md

 > Notice that all the rows will have the same height.

-The same pattern applies to the selector `.bfg.bfg--col.bfg--wrap`.
+The same pattern applies to the markup `.bfg.bfg--col.bfg--wrap`.

 ```html
 <div class="bfg bfg--col bfg--wrap bfg--lines-2">...</div>